 COPY.
 Using synchronous command execution functions such as

-PQdescribePortal, is an error condition.
+PQsendQuery is also disallowed, because it uses the simple query protocol.
 Once all dispatched commands have had their results processed, and the end pipeline result has been consumed, the application may return to non-pipelined mode with

 After entering pipeline mode, the application dispatches requests using